joheredi/typespec/packages/http-client-javascript/test/scenarios/http-operations/basic.md

-# Should generate a basic http operation
+# **Generating a Basic HTTP Operation**

-This is a simple get operation with no request payload or parameters and a simple model return.
+This test verifies that a simple HTTP `GET` operation with no request payload or parameters correctly generates a **client class, model, serializer, context, and operation function**.
+The operation returns a `Widget` model, ensuring proper TypeScript type generation and serialization.

-## TypeSpec
+## **TypeSpec**

 ```tsp
 @service